evennia/evennia/evennia/contrib/base_systems/godotwebsocket/README.md

 https://docs.godotengine.org/en/stable/tutorials/networking/websocket.html

+The rest of this document will be for Godot 3, an example is left at the bottom of this readme for Godot 4.

-Then at the top of the file you must change the url to point at your mud.
+At the top of the file you must change the url to point at your mud.
 ```
 extends Node